 We meet with you and your child both together and (depending on your child’s age) separately.
 We ask lots of questions about your child’s life, what things are going well and what difficulties they’re currently having.
 We also explore factors such as social needs, school progress and family relationships.
-This helps the assessing clinician, you and your child have a clear understanding of the difficulties, and develop a personalised treatment plan.
+This helps the assessing clinician, you, and your child, to have a clear understanding of the difficulties, and develop a personalised treatment plan.

 We know it’s not ideal to wait for CBT treatment and are constantly thinking of ways to bring our waiting times down.
 If you’ve concerns about your child while on the waiting list, please contact us.
 We try to prioritise young people according to clinical need.